 How Swiss Taxes Work: Federal, Cantonal, and Municipal

-Swiss residents pay taxes at three separate levels simultaneously:
+Swiss residents pay income tax at three levels simultaneously:

 - Federal income tax: Progressive, capped at 11.5% — identical for everyone in Switzerland regardless of location

-- Cantonal income tax: Set by each canton, varying from around 5% to over 15% effective at CHF 200,000 income
+- Cantonal income tax: Set by each canton; effective rates at CHF 200,000 range from roughly 5% to over 15%

-- Municipal income tax: A multiplier applied to cantonal tax — Zug city's multiplier is low; Geneva's is very high
+- Municipal income tax: A multiplier applied to the cantonal rate — Zug city's multiplier is among Switzerland's lowest; Geneva's is very high

-- Church tax: Optional; resigning your denomination membership eliminates this
+- Church tax: Optional; resigning your church membership eliminates it

-- Wealth tax: An annual charge on net assets — rate varies substantially by canton
+- Wealth tax: An annual charge on net assets — material if you hold investments, real estate equity, or savings

-The "tax index" reflects combined cantonal and municipal burden relative to Zurich city (index = 100).
-Zug scores around 54 — roughly half the burden of Zurich.
+The "tax index" measures combined cantonal and municipal burden relative to Zurich city (index = 100).
+Zug scores around 54 — roughly half the burden.
 Geneva exceeds 117.

-For expats on Quellensteuer (withholding tax, applied to non-C permit holders), taxes are withheld monthly by your employer based on rates tied to your residence canton, not your work canton.
-Living in Zug while working in Zurich is entirely legal, extremely common, and can save five figures annually.
+For expats on Quellensteuer (withholding tax applied automatically to B-permit holders), taxes are withheld monthly by your employer at rates set by your canton of residence, not your work canton.
+Living in Zug while working in Zurich is entirely legal, extremely common, and routinely saves five figures annually.

-For a full breakdown — deductions, filing timelines, and what changes when you get your C permit — see the 2026 Swiss expat tax guide.
+For a full breakdown of deductions, filing deadlines, and what changes when your C permit arrives, read the 2026 Swiss expat tax guide.

 2026 Swiss Canton Tax Comparison